is for sale

 A serious offer starts at $10,000+.
 If you've got a real budget within that range, then we can begin a conversation.

-$10k could be the magic number, but don't run with that, because most times it's not. $10k is an opener to having a serious conversation - a conversation about the value of the name and if you're a qualified buyer with a big enough idea to put behind the name - an idea that's lucrative enough to justify the true market value price tag.
+$10k could be the magic number, but don't run with that, because most times it's not. $10k is an opener to having a serious conversation - a conversation about the true value of the name, in connection with your particular enterprise or industry and if you're a qualified buyer.

 If a $10,000 starting price has you running for the hills - you might wanna re-think that "big idea".
 It's probably not as great and profitable as you think.